Financial Assistance Student Loan Policy

 Because SVCC is concerned with the level of indebtedness incurred by SVCC students and their parents, we have adopted the following policy procedures.

 - Student must be enrolled as a half-time student or greater.

 - Must be in good satisfactory academic progress standing.

 - Must be in a Financial Assistance eligible degree/certificate seeking program.

 - Must have completed Direct Loan entrance/exit loan counseling at SVCC.
-(Loan Counseling is valid for three years from date of completion.)

 - Must have completed the FAFSA and all required processing with SVCC.